emil10001/ReusableAndroidUtils/README.md

 ## About

 A small collection of Android utilities, packaged as an Android Library with Gradle support.
+Depends on [ReusableJavaUtils](https://github.com/emil10001/ReusableJavaUtils).